Myles Straw Preview, Player Props: Guardians vs. Twins

-After going 0-for-3 in his last game, Myles Straw and the Cleveland Guardians face the Minnesota Twins (who will hand the ball to Pablo Lopez) at 6:10 PM ET on Monday.
+On Tuesday, Myles Straw (coming off going 0-for-3) and the Cleveland Guardians face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 6:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Rays.
+He had a hitless showing in his most recent game (0-for-3) against the Rays.

 Myles Straw Game Info & Props vs. the Twins